John is a founding member and Co-Artistic Director of Walking Shadow Theatre Company.

 She has directed Walking Shadow's productions of The Christians, A Midwinter Night's Revel, The Coward, The Whale, Gabriel, The Three Musketeers, The Sexual Life of Savages, Gross Indecency, Eurydice, An Ideal Husband, reasons to be pretty, Saboteur, after the quake, Mojo, Squawk, Caligula, Amazons and Their Men, William Shakespeare's Land of the Dead, The American Pilot, Fat Pig, The Lives of the Most Notorious Highwaymen, 10-Speed Revolution, and 1926 Pleasant.

-Amy has worked for Children's Theatre Company, Theatre de la Jeune Lune, The Playwrights' Center, Shakespeare in the Park, and Open Eye Figure Theatre.
+Amy has worked for Park Square Theatre, Daleko Arts, and The Playwrights' Center.
 She holds a Bachelor of Arts from Minnesota State University Mankato, is an alumnus of the Lincoln Center Theatre Director's Lab, and has served as a literary intern for the Guthrie Theater.